IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 For this reason, agency administrators should regularly update their users' accounts with information on _Agency_, _Location_, and _Services_.
 For more information on how to refer and transfer cases, as well as how to filter the list of potential recipients for these actions, see the **Primero CPIMS User Guide**.

-Please note that, while users may sometimes be able to edit their own user accounts, no user may edit which roles, user groups, modules, or agency are assigned to their user account.
+Please note that, while users may sometimes be able to edit their own user accounts, no user may edit which role, user groups, modules, or agency are assigned to their user account.
 Primero uses this precaution to ensure users do not grant themselves additional power and endanger the data confidentiality of clients.

 To create a new User, go to the Users page, then click the **CREATE USER** action button to bring up the creation form:

 ![](img/users-list.png)

-* As described above, there are a few fields that are mandatory to create a user: Full Name, User Name \(must be unique\), Password and Reenter Password, and Organization, which is a dropdown selection list of the Agencies created above.
-Please make sure these mandatory fields are filled out.
+As described above, there are a few fields that are mandatory to create a user:

-* Select none, one, or many roles, modules, and user groups for each user:
+* Full Name
+* User Name \(must be unique\)
+* Password and Password Confirmation

-  a.
-Role - sets the permissions of the user \(i.e. Edit, Flag, etc.\)
+* Role \(sets the permissions of the user\)
+* Agency \(You will choose from a dropdown selection list of the Agencies created in the system\).

+In addition, you can select one or more options for the following user attributes:

-  b.
-Module - sets access to which module for the user \(CP,GBV, etc.\)
+* Module - The field of work within which the user will operate \(e.g. CP, GBV, etc.\)

-  c.
-User Groups - sets the hierarchy and shared information access for a user.
-This helps set the manager versus team member role and vice versa.
+* User Groups - Positions the user within a structure of teams, with managers having oversight access to the cases of any users in the group.

+If this user will be managing a team of social workers or performs any administrative work, be sure to select the "Manager" tickbox.
+This attribute gives the user the ability to see dashboards and filters which help with managing a team.

-* Click on the SAVE button once all the desired information is entered.
+Click on the SAVE button once all the desired information is entered.

 To edit an existing user, either find the name and click _Edit_ in the options in the right column from the list view or from the _Show_ page, click the EDIT button at the top of the screen.
 Click on the SAVE button once all the desired information has been changed or entered.